keubanks-creator/Cybersecurity/README.md

 The files in this repository were used to configure the network depicted below.

-(ELK/Diagrams/Homework12.png)
+  - (ELK/Diagrams/Homework12.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
-They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+They can be used to recreate the entire deployment pictured above.
+Alternatively, select portions of the .yml files may be used to install only certain pieces of the stack, such as Filebeat and/or Metricbeat.

-  - _TODO: Enter the playbook file._
+  - (ELK/Ansible/Elk/elk-playbook.yml)

 This document contains the following details:
 - Description of the Topology